What we know about the shooting in El Paso, Texas

-A shooting at at a sprawling shopping complex in El Paso, Texas, on Saturday left at least 15 people dead, Texas Attorney Gen. Ken Paxton told CNN.
+A shooting at at a sprawling shopping complex in El Paso on Saturday left at least 20 people dead, Texas Gov. Greg Abbott said.

-Nearly two dozen people have been injured in the shooting at the Walmart, where some of the chaos was caught on camera and showed shooting victims lying in the parking lot.
+More than two dozen people were injured in the shooting at the Walmart, where some of the chaos was caught on camera and showed victims lying in the parking lot.

-Police have a 21-year-old man in custody in connection with the shooting.
+Police say they have a 21-year-old man in custody in connection with the shooting.

 Here's what we know: